stanulilic/stanleyulili.com-old/_posts/2020-05-11-asynchronous-programming-with-callbacks-in-javascript.md

 displayData(browsers); // calling the callback
 ```

-If you are confused, you can check out the simplified version of the example where I have removed the `setTimeout` and the date calculations.
-Hopefully, you might understand what's happening.
+If you are confused, you can check out the simplified version of the example where I have removed the `setTimeout` and the loop.
+Hopefully, you understand what's happening now.

 **Example 10:**